America needs a vision for space.

 Despite what commission after commission concludes, the answer is not about matching ends to means.
-The answer is to change the ends.
+The answer is to change the ends – and thereby to change the means.
 The end goal must be a vision that achieves scale.
 Without scale, volume is low and costs are high.
 The Catch-22 of America’s space program for a generation has been this: Without volume, costs can’t drop.
 Until costs drop, there won’t be volume.

 Space exploration is an inherently small-scale business involving a few elite astronauts flitting about the solar system, planting flags on other worlds.
 It is not a business of scale.
 Therefore, such a program doesn’t allow you to travel down the cost curve.
 If we truly want to ‘advance humanity into space’, we need a vision for America’s future in space that solves this conundrum.
 It will need public funding and it must go big.

 A valid strategic vision must be one that the public believes is worth investing substantial sums into and for which there is a viable and tangible reward that the public values above the cost.
 Engage the public with the right vision, strategy, and plan and I contend that a large majority will vote to support a program at scale and, in due course, the politics and funding will follow.